Join us for a special event celebrating Presidential Scholars and Honors Program students graduating in the class of 2015.

 Saturday, May 16, 2015

 Students must arrive to line up at 11:30 a.m. at Hammel Court Graduates should wear their robe for this ceremony; neither hood nor cap is needed.

-Reception to follow on the Patio – Gladys Sakowich Student Center
+Reception to follow in the Sakowich Campus Center

 The annual spring Honors Convocation is a formal ceremony recognizing the achievements of our most academically accomplished students at the conclusion of their undergraduate experience at Merrimack College.
 We individually honor our soon-to-be graduates in a celebratory atmosphere that includes family and friends as well as staff and faculty members.
 During Honors Convocation our President, Interim Provost /Vice President of Academic Affairs and our school administrators recognize our Presidential Scholars and Honors Program graduates.